bluelight773/bluelight773.github.io/_posts/2020-09-27-numpy-stack-concatenate-pytorch-stack-cat.md

                     [34, 35, 36]]
                   ])
 ~~~
-To form the array containing the 2 images, we need to introduce a new dimension at the front corresponding to the number of images.
-To achieve this, we can use `stack` with `dim=0`, since we're introducing a new 0th dimension along which to stack the images.
+To form the array containing the 2 images, we need to **insert a new 0th dimension** at the front corresponding to the number of images.
+To achieve this, we can use `stack` with `axis=0`, since we're introducing a new 0th dimension along which to stack the images.
 The `stack` function could be called in any of the listed approaches below.
 ~~~python
 a_chw3 = np.stack((a_chw1, a_chw2), axis=0)
 a_chw3 = np.stack((a_chw1, a_chw2), 0)